Jane Wolfe

-Sarah Jane Wolfe (March 21, 1875 – March 29, 1958) was an American silent film character actress who is considered an important female figure in magick.
-She was a friend and a colleague of Aleister Crowley and a founding member of Agape Lodge of the Ordo Templi Orientis in Southern California.
+Sarah Jane Wolfe (March 21, 1875 – March 29, 1958) was an American silent film character actress who is considered an important female figure in Thelema.
+She was a friend and a colleague of Aleister Crowley and a founding member of Agape Lodge of Ordo Templi Orientis in Southern California.

 Early life

 Wolfe was born in the tiny Pennsylvania borough of St. Petersburg in Clarion County.
 She came from Pennsylvania Dutch stock.
 Her name at birth was Sarah Jane Wolfe but when she later went on the stage, she adopted the single name of Jane.
 She was the middle child, her older brother John was born in the previous year and her sister, Mary K., was born a year and a day later, the same year that their father died.
 John spent many years in Montana but Wolfe and Mary K. were closely associated through much of their lives.

-Wolfe loved her grandfather Bill and snuggled him whenever she could.
-He was a very busy man as he raised nearly all the family.
+Her grandfather Bill was a very busy man as he raised nearly all the family.
 Her grandmother worked hard in the kitchen and turned out delicious Pennsylvania Dutch treats for the family.

 When Wolfe was eight years old the family lived at McKnightstown, only four miles from their grandfather's farm which Wolfe used to visit to spend time with grandfather Bill, cuddling him, as he grew weaker in old age.

-At age of 19, Wolfe attended Eastman Business College in Poughkeepsie to prepare for stenographic work and met her first flame, a Spaniard from Puerto Rico.
+Aged 19, Wolfe attended Eastman Business College in Poughkeepsie to prepare for stenographic work and met her first flame, a Spaniard from Puerto Rico.

 Acting

 As a young girl, Wolfe went to New York City to pursue a career in the theatre but soon became involved with acting in the fledgling motion picture industry.
 She made her film debut in 1910 at the age of 35 with Kalem Studios in A Lad from Old Ireland under the direction of Sidney Olcott.

 In 1911, Wolfe was part of the Kalem Company's crew in New York City who relocated to the company's new production facilities in Hollywood.
-She was active in early silent movies, as she had distinctive features.
-She was an excellent actress and rarely lacked work.
+She was active in early silent movies.
+She rarely lacked work.

 Wolfe went on to become one of the leading character actors of the decade, appearing in more than one hundred films including an important secondary role in the 1917 film Rebecca of Sunnybrook Farm.

-Hollywood and magick
+Hollywood and magic

 In the Fall 1913, when Wolfe worked in Hollywood, the book Magic, Black and White was given to her to read and after this she dipped into various magazines and books of an occult nature.